++++``````````````````````` What did Tulsi dasa Goswami actually write?

 “The husband beats, and she is tamed (laughter).”

-A thoughtful reader might ask, “Did Tulsi dasa Goswami actually say that five objects should be beaten?
-Or did Bhaktivedanta Swami Prabhupada translate Tulsi dasa Goswami’s verse incorrectly?
+Another thoughtful reader might ask, “Did Tulsi dasa Goswami, regarded by millions as a great saintly devotee of Lord Ramachandra, actually say that five objects should be beaten?
+Or did Bhaktivedanta Swami Prabhupada translate Tulsi dasa Goswami’s verse incorrectly?”

-Professor Mohanty refers to persons who interpret Sanskrit words incorrectly as “fools.”
+Professor Mohanty’s explanation is revealing, as it exposes a great error which ISKCON devotees have accepted as truth for over a half century, which directly contributed to the heinous mistreatment of thousands of women in ISKCON.
+In addtion, Mohanty refers to persons who interpret Sanskrit words incorrectly as “fools.”
 Was Bhaktivedanta Swami Prabhupada a fool?
 Unfortunately, regarding his misogynistic interpretation of Tulsi dasa Goswami’s verse, it appears, in this particular case, he was.

 And yet thousands of people around the globe regard Prabhupada as a scholar of Sanskrit, and think his books will be the law books for humanity for the next 10,000 years.